WALTAHHH/beast-computer/tasks/tasks.md

   Depends on: 1.1
   Description: Connect the application to Supabase for data storage and authentication.
 - **1.4.
 Configure Vercel for Deployment**
-  Status: ⏱️ pending
+  Status: ✅ done
   Depends on: 1.1
   Description: Set up the Vercel project for continuous deployment.
 - **1.5.
 Install Additional Dependencies and Configure Development Environment**
-  Status: ⏱️ pending
+  Status: ✅ done
   Depends on: 1.1
   Description: Install required dependencies and set up the development environment.